Computing

 How do we teach Computing?

-We provide the children with a range of experiences using hardware (ipads, cboards, beebots) and software (purple mash, Education city, clicker, scractch junior etc).
+Teaching through experiential learning, we provide the children with a range of experiences using hardware (ipads, cboards, beebots) and software (purple mash, Education city, clicker, scractch junior etc).
 Many computing lessons link to other parts of the curriculum such as science and maths.
 Some lessons are to teach specific computing skills such as programming and debugging.
 A very important part of our Computing teaching is online safety.
 This is taught every half term to every child across the school and reinforces the messages of ;

 • self image and identity - how people may be different online to the real world